 Negligence: Identifying and Avoiding Common Mistakes

-Phlebotomists must adhere to the standard of care if they are to prevent negligence in their work and avoid any harm or injury coming to patients.
-Negligent actions in phlebotomy could include incorrect patient identification, lack of adherence with infection control protocols as well as complications leading that result loss of arm mobility or grip strength.
-Phlebotomists need be aware these common errors so that can protect themselves from legal repercussions whilst safeguarding their professional reputation
+Phlebotomists must adhere to the standard of care if they are to prevent negligence in their work and avoid any harm or injury coming to patients..
+Negligent actions, ranging from incorrect patient identification to lapses in infection control protocols, pose significant risks, including complications that could result in the loss of arm mobility or grip strength for patients.
+Phlebotomists must remain vigilant and well-informed about these common errors, not only to protect themselves legally but also to uphold their professional reputation and ensure the highest standards of patient care.

 Consequences of a Malpractice Claim: Financial and Professional Impacts